EPCCed/eidf-docs/docs/services/registry/working-with.md

 Login Succeeded
 ```
-To pull images from the registry, from private or authenticated projects, you will need to add a secret to the namespace you are using and reference it in your job definition.

 Note that user tokens have a limited validity period and therefore, robot accounts are recommended for long-term use.
-See the section on [Creating a Robot Account](#creating-robot-accounts-for-the-registry) for more details.
+Contact the [EIDF Helpdesk](https://portal.eidf.ac.uk/queries/submit) to create a robot account for your project.

-From your command line, you can now push and pull images to the registry.
+From your command line, you may now push and pull images to the registry using docker commands as described in the [docker documentation](https://docs.docker.com/reference/cli/docker/).

 ## Kubernetes/GPU Service Access

-To pull images from the registry, from private or authenticated projects, you will need to add a secret to the namespace you are using and reference it in your job definition.
-Note that user tokens have a limited validity period and hence robots are recommended for long term use.
-See the section on [Creating a Robot Account](#creating-robot-accounts-for-the-registry) for more details.
+To pull images from the registry, including from private or authenticated projects, you will need to add a secret to the namespace you are using and reference it in your job definition.
+Note that user tokens have a limited validity period and hence ECIR robot accounts are recommended for long-term use.
+Contact the [EIDF Helpdesk](https://portal.eidf.ac.uk/queries/submit) to create a robot account for your project.

 Secrets can be created in one of two ways, as detailed below, either directly via kubectl from your Docker config.json file, or by creating a YAML file.